-Input data summary displays details about the sequencing reads from the FASTQ file (except for the number of nucleotides and the average read length that are based on the FASTQ reads plus the number of nucleotides removed in primary analysis, i.e., 14 per read for UMI-based panels).
+- Input data summary displays details about the sequencing reads from the FASTQ file (except for the number of nucleotides and the average read length that are based on the FASTQ reads plus the number of nucleotides removed in primary analysis, i.e., 14 per read for UMI-based panels). - Secondary analysis summary lists metrics for how many reads mapped, the total number of UMI reads mapped to the fusion control genes, how many fusion control genes were detected, and the level of DNA contamination.